 - Example #2 – Pay Rng column says Range “40G”.
 This means that step G in Range “40” is the first step in the range for the designated job code.

-- Note: The maximum incremental monthly salary rates are the maximum salaries attained after an employee has received all regularly scheduled salary increment increases.
-The maximum incremental monthly salary rates do not include the Career Enhancement/Growth Program (CEGP) expanded steps.
+- Note: The maximum incremental monthly salary rates are the maximum salaries attained after an employee has received all regularly scheduled automatic salary step increases.
+The maximum automatic monthly salary rates do not include the Career Enhancement/Growth Program (CEGP) steps.

-- “Y” means the job class must receive overtime compensation.
-“N” means that the job class is not normally eligible for overtime compensation – i.e. overtime exempt.
-Certain contracts may include provisions allowing for the payment of overtime or compensatory time for job classes marked “N”.
-See Overtime Eligiibility and Compensation for Non-Academic Staff for additional information.
+- “NE” stands for nonexempt meaning the job profile is nonexempt under FLSA and is eligible for overtime compensation.
+“E” stands for exempt meaning the job profile is exempt under FLSA and is not eligible for overtime compensation.
+However, certain contracts may include provisions allowing for the payment of overtime or compensatory time for job classes marked “E”.
+See Overtime Eligibility and Compensation for Non-Academic Staff for additional information.

 - Automatic Step

-- SEIU 925 employees have optional Career Enhancement Growth Program steps (CEGP Steps) added to the pay ranges.
-The term “automatic step” refers to the highest salary step that an employee can achieve through incremental movement and does not include CEGP expanded steps.
+- SEIU 925 and WFSE employees have optional Career Enhancement Growth Program steps (CEGP Steps) added to the pay ranges.
+The term “automatic step” refers to the highest salary step that an employee can achieve through automatic periodic movement and does not include CEGP steps.

 - Class Specification

-- Class specifications are the official documents that are used to determine the proper job classification for Classified Non-Union or Contract Classified positions.
+- Class specifications are the official documents used to determine the proper job classification for Classified Non-Union or Contract Classified positions.

 - Minimum Qualifications and Desirable Qualifications